MichielsenM/FOAM/docs/Configuration.md

 - star
 >   type: string <br>
     default: None <br>
     Name of the star, used for generating filenames.
+Do not put underscores (`_`) in the starname, since these characters are used to separate the starname from the rest of the filename.

 - observations
 >   type: string <br>